-Matt Blackman is a trader, technical analyst, software reviewer and content provider for technical trading/investment websites.
-He is an affiliate member of the Market Technicians Association (MTA) and Canadian Society of Technical Analysts (CSTA), and is currently enrolled in the Chartered Market Technicians (CMT) programme.
-He lives and works in Vancouver and can be contacted at: trader@goldhaven.com.
+Matt Blackman is a trader, tectechnical analyst, software reviewer and content provider for technical trading/websites.
+He is an affiliate member of the Market Technicians Association (MTA) and

+Canadian Society of technical Analysts (CSTA), and is currently enrolled in the Chartered Market Technicians (CMT) program, he lives and works in Vancover.